Fluid and irregular blob shapes are widely popular in web design these days. Such irregular shapes are used by designers in different ways.

 This way, you can tweak the values of the shape and try out different shapes in a matter of seconds.

-Once you’re done playing around with the shape of the blob, you can set a color for the blob.
+Once you’re done playing around with the shape of the blob, you can begin with the customization of the blob shape.

-Depending on how you’ll be using the blob, you can give a lighter or a darker color to the blob.
+Depending on how you’ll be using the blob, you can select the type of fill you want to choose for the blob.

 Step 5.
 Place the blob at the right position